mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Rebirth**

 name:     Zoetic Charm
-text:     Your General has +1 Attack.
+text:     Your General has +1⚔️.
 Your Eggs have Forcefield.

 name:     Bellow
-text:     Give a friendly minion +3 Attack. **Stun** enemy minions around it.
+text:     Give a friendly minion +3⚔️. **Stun** enemy minions around it.

 name:     Catalyst Quillbeast
 text:     Whenever you cast a spell, deal 1 damage to all minions.